austin-hua/OS_IoTDataTransmission/sample_code_4/README.txt

 This is the source code of operating system project2.
+Note that this code is optimised for Linux 4.14.25

 ./master_device : the device moudule for master server ./slave_device  : the device moudule for slave client